25/07/2025

 Enter the Rafflecopter giveaway for a chance to win

-one of five ebook copies of Patrick's “sweet love” MM short story, Dancing at the Edge
+one of five ebook copies of my sweet romance MM short story, Dancing at the Edge.

 a Rafflecopter giveaway